When Protective Orders Are Issued

 A protective order is a very powerful legal tool which has long-lasting effects on the lives of the people involved.

-Weinman & Associates has represented many people in protective order hearings and matters growing out of protective orders.
+At Weinman & Associates, P.C., in Austin, our attorneys have represented many people in protective order hearings and matters growing out of protective orders.
 This includes people seeking to obtain a protective order for themselves or family members, and also clients seeking to prevent the issuance of protective orders against them.

-Our firm will take timely action to protect you, your rights and your family.
+Our family law firm will take timely action to protect you, your rights and your family.

 A protective order prohibits a person from having certain types of contact with other people named in the order.
 Violation of protective orders can result in criminal charges.